Kuk Sool Won: Technique

-It is a form of self-defense which includes strikes, kicks, grappling, joint locks, as well as traditional weapons training and healing techniques.

-The technique is often practiced in class and tournament by utilizing kata-like “Forms” and a 250+ set of “Techniques”.
+The incorporated skills are often practiced in class and tournament by utilizing 6 kata-like “Hyung” and 221 “techniques” learned at the coloured belt, and black belt candidate level.
 The fighting style is brutal and quick to damage joints beyond repair; practitioners are taught early to only use the arts in controlled settings or in true self defense.
 There are also types of forms consisting of weapons.
-Examples include: Short sword, Knife, Sword, Short staff, Middle staff, Cane, Fan, Axe, Bow and Arrow, Jointed staff, (commonly known as Nunchaku) rope, and spear.
+Examples include short sword, knife, sword, short staff, cane, fan, bow and arrow, jointed staff, rope and spear.